chainHero/heroes-service/README.md

 func (setup *FabricSetup) InstallAndInstantiateCC() error {

-	// Create chaincode package for our chaincode ccPkg, err := packager.NewCCPackage(setup.ChaincodePath, setup.ChaincodeGoPath)
+	// Create a new go lang chaincode package and initializing it with our chaincode ccPkg, err := packager.NewCCPackage(setup.ChaincodePath, setup.ChaincodeGoPath)
 	if err != nil {
 		return fmt.Errorf("failed to create chaincode package: %v", err) }

-	// Install our chaincode on org peers installCCReq := resmgmt.InstallCCRequest{Name: setup.ChainCodeID, Path: setup.ChaincodePath, Version: "1.0", Package: ccPkg}
+	// Install our chaincode on org peers
+	// The resource management client send the chaincode to all peers in its channel in order for them to store it and interact with it later installCCReq := resmgmt.InstallCCRequest{Name: setup.ChainCodeID, Path: setup.ChaincodePath, Version: "1.0", Package: ccPkg}
 	_, err = setup.admin.InstallCC(installCCReq)
 	if err != nil {